lixingcong/my-gfwlist/README.md

 It is a good practice to use ss-redir to bypass the Great Firewall.

 To get ipset config works, you need to create a set named 'gfwlist' first.
+You must run with sudo :)

 ```
 ipset create gfwlist hash:ip